zephyrproject-rtos/trusted-firmware-m/platform/ext/readme.md

    Defines the size of the scratch area.
 The minimal size must be as the biggest sector size in the flash.
  - `FLASH_DEV_NAME`
-   Specifies the flash device used by BL2 and SST.
+   Specifies the flash device used by BL2.

 ##### Assemble tool